MaJerle/lwesp/docs/get-started/index.rst

 .. tip::
     If you are using *CMake* build system, define the variable ``LWESP_OPTS_FILE`` before adding library's directory to the *CMake* project.
     Variable must contain the path to the user options file.
-If not provided, one will be generated in the build directory.
+If not provided and to avoid build error, one will be generated in the build directory.

 Configuration options list is available available in the :ref:`api_lwesp_opt` section.
 If any option is about to be modified, it should be done in configuration file